Fidosodd/RandomSelection/README.md

 # RandomSelection
-Chrome extension that selects a random line from a text document.
+Chrome extension that selects a random student from a text document stored locally on the client's computer.

 # Attributions: